SarahMarieDev/art-portfolio/content/pages/index.md

     title: 'I’m a developer, digital artist, and consultant.'
     subtitle: >-
       This is a collection of my projects and artworks from the past few years.
-      Feel free to contact me for hire, collab or just to say hello!
+      Feel free to contact me for hire, collab or just to say hello! :wave:
     styles:
       self:
         height: auto